 Apple’s AirPods will let you listen to your favorite music for five hours between stints in their charging case, which is still fairly good in the world of true wireless headphones.
 In addition to quick pairing and very low video latency, they are also some of the loudest true wireless headphones out there.
 Thick bass and bright highs are joined together by a relatively flat midrange, with a sound signature that lacks the transparency you might expect from over-ear headphones in this price range, but that is easily satisfactory from compact headphones.

-The other thing we consider when it comes to listening experience is just how life-proof the headphones are.
+Another thing we consider when it comes to listening experience is just how life-proof the headphones are.
 In this case, we have a clear winner.
-The Galaxy Buds boast an IPX2 rating, which means they are water resistant (though not fit for the pool).
+The Galaxy Buds boast an IPX2 rating, which means they are water-resistant (though not fit for the pool).
 The AirPods, on the other hand, boast no such waterproofing.

 Winner: Galaxy Buds